m-learning/tensorflow_digit_recognition_web/README.md

 To run application you need to install [Flask](http://flask.pocoo.org/), [TensorFlow](https://www.tensorflow.org/) and [OpenCV](http://opencv.org) on your machine

-One can download it from official web site or install via `pip install Flask` command by _pip_ the same for _TensorFlow_ and _OpenCV_
+One can download it from official web site or install via `pip install Flask` command by _pip_.

+For _TensorFlow_ visit the [TensorFlow installation](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html#pip-installation) and `apt get install opencv` for _OpenCV_ on _Ubuntu_

-If you have already installed all dependencies then just move to project directory and run `python  cnn/mnist/cnn_controller.py` (or `python -m cnn/mnist/cnn_controller.py <host> <port>` to bind on specific host and port) then open web browser and copy [http://localhost:8080/](http://localhost:8080/) in it
+If you have already installed all dependencies then just move to project directory and run `python  -m cnn.mnist.cnn_controller` (or `python -m cnn.mnist.cnn_controller <host> <port>` to bind on specific host and port) then open web browser and copy [http://localhost:8080/](http://localhost:8080/) in it

 Enjoy :smile: